tylergaw/timebomb/README.md

 A little script to download and tag mp3s versions of songs from http://timtimebomb.com.

+**This is the first Python script I've ever written so it's probabably a hot mess.**

 ## Options
     -u, --url    The url of the song